chazzini/project-task-api/README.md

 # Building Projects and Task Api with Laravel includeing documentation

-This project is built using Laravel  php most popular framework to show case it power to build api, as well as a pass time for me also.
+This project is built using Laravel  php most popular framework to show case it's power to the  building of  apis, as well as a pass time for me also.

 ## Why use Laravel